F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Flexible Fully-decentralized Approximate Actor-critic Framework

 \subsection{Instantiation Algorithms}

-In our PDHG algorithm framework, in order to optimize the actors and critics of each agent, we need to calculate the gradient of augmented Lagrangian function $\mathcal{L}$ with respect to the primal variables (see Eq.~\ref{eq:algorithm-scheme-phi} and \ref{eq:algorithm-scheme-psi}).
-The reason to mention this is because our optimization objective function are different from traditional centralized and decentralized MARL algorithms.
+In the proposed PDHG algorithm framework, the gradient of the augmented Lagrangian function $\mathcal{L}$ concerning the primal variables (see Eq.~\ref{eq:algorithm-scheme-phi} and \ref{eq:algorithm-scheme-psi}) need to be calculated to optimize the actors and critics of each agent.
+The proposed optimization objective functions are different from traditional centralized and decentralized MARL algorithms.
 Therefore, the related results in these algorithms cannot be directly used.
-In this section we will give the detailed form of the gradient of Lagrangian function $\mathcal{L}$.
-From cases study in Section 4, we can see that our algorithm framework has good flexibility, so our algorithm framework can introduce a variety of single-agent reinforcement learning algorithms as backbone.
+This section will give the detailed form of the gradient of the Lagrangian function $\mathcal{L}$.
+In Section 4, it can be seen that the proposed algorithm framework has good flexibility, so the proposed framework could introduce various single-agent reinforcement learning algorithms as the backbone.